ArturDBW/SkillSphereApp/README.md

 ## Description

 Application for learing online.
 App include authentication system and allows for purchase courses and create your own.
 Additionally, the application has an extensive reviews system.
-(Curenttly, the projects is not finished and contains a lot of unused code and console.logs)
+(Curenttly, the projects is not finished and contains a lot of unused code and console.logs).

 ## Technologies
 - JavaScript